MarkAustinGrow/Angus-vibe/codebase_documentation.md

 ### 6. Web UI (web_ui.py)

-The `web_ui.py` module provides a web interface for analyzing music using the Sonoteller API.
+The `web_ui.py` module provides a web interface for analyzing music using the OpenAI API.

 #### Function: `run_web_ui`